 What Happens in a Divorce Hearing (in General)

-The divorce court room that you walk into may have hardwood walls, impressive furniture, and a white-haired judge who looks like he’s straight out of a Hollywood movie.
+The divorce courtroom that you walk into may have paneled walls, impressive furniture, and a white-haired judge who looks like he’s straight out of a Hollywood movie.
 But, it probably won’t.
-Real court rooms can be beautiful.
-But many of them are old, outdated and seriously cramped for space.
-Real divorce judges come in every size, shape, gender and age.

 The way that your divorce hearing will be conducted varies depending upon where you live, and how your particular court system operates.
 Some divorce court systems use hearing officers to handle preliminary matters.
 Others only use judges: your divorce judge conducts every hearing him/herself.